 As each conveyancing transaction is unique, there is no one-price-fits-all.
 In fact, the final bill depends on a number of factors, including the value of the property and whether it is freehold or leasehold.
-Your Swindon conveyancing bill will include solicitors' fees, surveyor costs, Stamp Duty Land Tax**, Land Registry fees, searches and bank transfer charges.
-Check out our guide to average conveyancing fees in 2020 to see some of the costs involved in Swindon conveyancing.
+Your Swindon conveyancing bill will include solicitors' fees, surveyor costs, Stamp Duty Land Tax***, Land Registry fees, searches and bank transfer charges.
+Check out our guide to average conveyancing fees to see some of the costs involved in Swindon conveyancing.

 The conveyancing process explained

 Read our step-by-step guide to the conveyancing process.